 Where to Eat in Lorne

-A busy and popular restaurant on the main road in Lorne.
-They serve the best modern Greek cuisine where you can dine in or al fresco.
-A great little spot for a lovely dinner.
+- Ipsos Restaurant & Bar – A busy and popular restaurant on the main road in Lorne.
+They serve modern Greek cuisine where you can dine in or alfresco.

-The Bottle of Milk is a cute little restaurant and serves a strong flat white and hearty breakfast.
+- The Bottle of Milk – The cute little restaurant serves a strong flat white and hearty breakfast.
 It is particularly lovely to have breakfast on one of their picnic tables outside while the sun peaks out from the beach.

 Where to Stay in Lorne

-Staying along the Great Ocean Road isn’t cheap.
-But if you have to pick a spot to stay overnight, Lorne is one of the best places as the quaint little town has a lot of character and also a lot of eateries to choose from.
+Accommodations along the Great Ocean Road aren’t cheap.
+But if you have to pick a spot to stay overnight, Lorne is one of the best places as the quaint little town has character and many eateries to choose from.

-As much as the suite looks like they are from the ’90s, the room is very spacious and clean.
+- Lorne Coachman Inn ($$) – As much as the suite looks like it remained in the ’90s, the room is very spacious and clean.
 And the unit includes a kitchenette and a sitting area as well.
-The 3.5-star hotel is a great place to stay for the night and it has ample parking.
+The 3.5-star hotel is a great place to stay for the night and has ample parking.

-Day two starts with a visit to Erskine Falls.
+Day two of your Great Ocean Road tour starts with a visit to Erskine Falls.
 Follow the signs and GPS to Erskine Falls.
 The drive from Lorne is about 10 minutes or so.
 There is a parking lot where you can leave your car.

 The 30-meter waterfall has two lookout points.
 Walk 5 minutes from the parking lot and see the waterfall from the upper lookout.
-Then walk down a flight of stairs (240 steps to be exact) to view the waterfalls from the base of the falls.
+Then walk down a flight of stairs (240 steps to be exact) to view the waterfalls from the bottom.